amanpreetsingh459/amanpreetsingh459.github.io/about.md

 ### EXPERIENCE

-**Senior Associate Consultant - Data Science**
+**Data Scientist**

 **Infosys,** **_02/2019 - Present_**

 - Responsibilities:
-  - As company&#39;s central automation team member finding the opportunities of automation into different accounts.
-Then building the same using data science and machine learning practices
+  - As the company's central automation team member, finding the opportunities of automation into different accounts.
+Then building the same end-to-end using data-driven approaches
-  - Participate (building, coding, reviewing) in the end-to-end model building process from gathering the data, model training, deployment, retaining etc.
+  - Participate (building, coding, reviewing) in the end-to-end model building process from gathering the data, model training, deployment, re-taining etc.
   - Making good use of cloud resources for building data pipeline for machine learning workflows in GCP and/or AWS

 - Achievements: